 Explore Wales’ Largest Ancient Woodland (located between Bristol and Cardiff)

-Going through mixed woodland and carpets of Bluebells, we will pass the highest point in Wentwood (309m) on our way to the Curley Oak (close to the most recent (1996) execution), then to the Foresters Oaks, where twice yearly Law Courts were held, with the last offender hanged in 1829.
+Going through mixed woodland and (in Spring) carpets of Bluebells, we will pass the highest point in Wentwood (309m) on our way to the Curley Oak, then to the Foresters Oaks, where twice yearly Law Courts were held, with the last offender hanged in 1829.

 We will then go past the Wentwood Reservoir and up to the summit of Gray Hill (273m) where we will find a Megalithic alignment of standing stones, stone circle and neolithic or Bronze age enclosure.